FractalArt/howto_git_bisect/README.md

-Let us first take a look at the python script that the *git bisect* command will be running on a series of commits to find the first commit for which the script returns a non-zero value, indicating that an error has occured.
-This way the commit introducing faulty behaviour can be identified.
+Let us first take a look at the python script that the *git bisect* command will be running on a series of commits to find the first commit for which the script returns a non-zero value, indicating that an error has occurred.
+This way the commit introducing faulty behavior can be identified.
 The code of the script is as such:

 ```python